sahroush/ICPC-notebook/readme.md

-# Accurix-Templates
+# ICPC notebook
-Template archive used for icpc contests by team Accurix
+Notebook used for icpc contests (?)